Netflix/dgs/docs/spring-graphql-integration.md

+## Spring GraphQL Integration
-## DGS Framework now using Spring GraphQL!
+The DGS Framework now integrates with Spring GraphQL internally.
-The DGS and Spring-GraphQL teams are super excited to introduce deep integration between the DGS framework and Spring-GraphQL.
-This will bring the community together, and we can continue building the best possible GraphQL framework for Spring Boot in the future.
+Users can continue using the DGS framework as is without additional changes.
+Please refer to out [Getting Started guide](./getting-started.md) for more details.
+The integration with Spring GraphQL will allow DGS users to take advantage of any new features that Spring GraphQL has to offer without having to reimplement it in the framework.

-With this integration, it is technically possible to mix and match the DGS/Spring-GraphQL programming models.
+While it is technically possible to mix and match the DGS/Spring-GraphQL programming models, we recommend sticking with the DGS programming model for now, if using the DGS Framework.
+By the DGS programming model, we refer primarily to DGS specific concepts, such as the annotations for setting up data fetchers, data loaders etc.
-However, to maintain consistency in your codebase and to take full advantage of DGS features, we recommend sticking with the DGS programming model.
+This will allow users to maintain consistency in the codebase and take full advantage of DGS capabilities.

+It is important to note that Spring GraphQL and the DGS framework offer many similar features that may differ in capabilities.
+For that reason, Spring GraphQL features work best for Spring GraphQL style resolvers and vice versa.
+A nice benefit to integrating with Spring GraphQL, is that it paves a way for new features in Spring GraphQL to be used in the DGS Framework.
-Additional features from spring-graphql will be available via existing spring-graphql extensions, such as [multipart-spring-graphql](https://github.com/nkonev/multipart-spring-graphql) and the [Subscription Callback mechanism](https://github.com/apollographql/federation-jvm/pull/354) in the JVM Federation library.
+These will be available via existing spring-graphql extensions, such as the [Subscription Callback mechanism](https://github.com/apollographql/federation-jvm/pull/354) in the JVM Federation library.

 Continue reading to know more about how to use [Spring GraphQL] (https://docs.spring.io/spring-graphql/reference/index.html) with the DGS Framework.